The Ultimate Counseling Career Guide

 Master’s Degree in Counseling

-A master’s degree will take somewhere in the range of two and three years to finish.
+A master’s degree takes two to three years to complete.
 This degree offers a mix of learning and hands-on involvement in classroom settings.

 Examples of Core and Major Courses: